-Foursquare church holds 2022 Ministers Conference
+Foursquare church holds 2022 Ministers conference

 By Gabriel Olawale

-Speaking ahead of the forum scheduled to commence on April 25 at the Church’s Camp, the Chairman of the Organizing Committee, Rev. David Adetomiwa, said the event would be another “opportunity to build upon the foundation that had been laid in times past.
+Speaking ahead of the forum scheduled to commence on April 25th at the Church’s Camp, Chairman of the Organizing Committee, Rev. David Adetomiwa said the event would be another “opportunity to build upon the foundation that had been laid in times past.

 He said: “The theme of the conference is “Building Capacity for Relevance” taken from Mark 9:17-19.
 It will be a time of intentional development of personal capacity for ministerial and societal influence.

-In a video, inviting all and sundry to the programme, Aboyeji said: “Capacity is the mental, emotional, spiritual and physical ability to do the work of ministry and influence society.
-The issue of capacity is very crucial to making an indelible impact in life and building a lasting ministry”.
+In a viral video, inviting all and sundry to the program, the General Overseer, Rev. Sam Aboyeji said, “capacity is the mental, emotional, spiritual and physical ability to do the work of ministry and influence society.
+The issue of capacity is very crucial to making indelible impact in life and building lasting ministry”.
+Capacity, he said, sets a man before kings and people that matter in life.
+In this year’s ICML there will be spiritual, physical and financial empowerment for all attendees.

+The conference will also attract participants from other churches and ministries within and outside the country, particularly Foursquare Ministers and Leaders from the West African Sub-region.

+The opening and closing ceremonies will be transmitted live on the Foursquare Television Channel, and also on WAP TV and all Foursquare Social Media handles.
+Everyone in position of leadership or aspiring to be a leader is invited to attend this program.